Are you looking for fun things to do in Pigeon Forge? Hopefully this list will give you loads of ideas!

 So, without further ado, let’s get straight into 20 fun things to do in Pigeon Forge!

+So first on my list of things to do in Pigeon Forge – it’s Dollywood!
 A trip to Pigeon Forge arguably wouldn’t be complete without a trip to good ol’ Dollywood.
 Owned and operated by the entertainment legend Dolly Parton, Dollywood combines amusement park rides with country music and mountain living.
+This place is an absolute icon in Pigeon Forge – so don’t miss out!

-It’s definitely one of the most well known things to do in Pigeon Forge, and it’s a huge hit with visitors.
+It’s definitely one of the most well-known things to do in Pigeon Forge, and it’s a huge hit with visitors of all ages.
 Make sure you hit the park’s most popular rollercoaster, the Thunderhead.
 A big thrill ride that’s a hit with visitors, it’s an absolute must!

 Great Smoky Mountain National Park